 His works have been presented in solo and group exhibitions internationally, including the Buenos Aires Museum of Modern Art (Buenos Aires), VideoBrasil (São Paulo, Brasil), Villa Elisabeth (Berlin, Germany), Centro Hipermediático Experimental Latinoamericano (Buenos Aires), Centro Cultural Borges (Buenos Aires), Gallery 400 (Chicago), Athletic Annex Exhibition (Albany), Center for PostNatural History (Pittsburg), ACM SIGGRAPH (Los Angeles), Galería Suchiche (Tarapoto, Perú), 14th Biennial Symposium for Arts and Technology (New London), Currents - The Santa Fe International New Media Festival (Santa Fe), Red Arrow Contemporary (Dallas), Federation Square (Melbourne, Australia), IDEAS_14 – International Digital Media and Arts Association (Orem, UT).

-Borsani holds a MFA in Electronic Arts from the Rensselaer Polytechnic Institute in Troy, New York and a MFA in Electronic Visualization from the School of Art and Design of the University of Illinois at Chicago.
-He received a BA in Audiovisual Design from the School of Architecture, Design and Urbanism of the University of Buenos Aires (2007).
+Borsani holds a MFA in Electronic Arts from the Rensselaer Polytechnic Institute (2012) and a MFA in Electronic Visualization from the School of Art and Design of the University of Illinois at Chicago (2010).
+He also received a degree in Audiovisual Design from the School of Architecture, Design and Urbanism at the University of Buenos Aires (2007).
 He served as faculty in the Creative Computation Program at the Southern Methodist University and in New Media Arts at the University of North Texas.
 Currently, he is Assistant Professor of Foundation Studies at the Rhode Island School of Design (RISD).